-Methods: We randomised 42 patients who presented with PDPH, of 24 hours to 1 week duration, to receive EDBP (n=19) or conservative treatment (n=23).
-The primary endpoint was any headache at 24 hours after the start of treatment.
-Secondary endpoints were presence and severity of headache after one week.
-Stratified Mantel-Haenzel analysis were used to adjust for confounders.
+Methods: We randomised 42 patients who presented with PDPH, lasting 24 h to 1 week, to receive EDBP (n = 19) or conservative treatment (n = 23).
+The primary end point was any headache at 24 h after the start of treatment.
+Secondary end points were presence and severity of headache after 1 week.
+Stratified Mantel–Haenzel analysis was used to adjust for confounders.

 Results: Two patients refused to participate directly after randomisation and allocation to conservative treatment.
 They were excluded from the study.
-At 24 hours after start of treatment, headache was present in 11 (58%) patients allocated to EDBP and in 19 (90%) patients allocated to conservative treatment (RR: 0·64, 95% CI: 0·43 to 0·96).
-At day 7, headache was present in 3 (16%) patients allocated EDBP and 18 (86%) allocated conservative treatment (RR 0·18, 95% CI: 0·06 to 0·53).
-Headache was mild in all three EDBP patients, but in 10 of 18 conservatively treated patients who were not recovered at day 7 it was classified as moderate or severe.
+At 24 h after the start of treatment, headache was present in 11 (58%) patients allocated to EDBP and in 19 (90%) patients allocated to conservative treatment (RR 0.64, 95% CI 0.43 to 0.96).
+At day 7, headache was present in three (16%) patients allocated to EDBP and in 18 (86%) allocated to conservative treatment (RR 0.18, 95% CI 0.06 to 0.53).
+Headache was mild in all three EDBP patients, but in 10 of 18 conservatively treated patients who had not recovered by day 7 it was classified as moderate or severe.
 Adjustments for confounders did not affect these results.